wellylang/wellylang.org/README.md

 - `path_to_root.txt` - Placed in the `<base>` element.
-The contents of this file should be "." in the root directory, ".." in subdirectories, "../.." in sub-sub directories, and so on, so as to arrange that relative URLs mean the same thing no matter where they appear in `src` (and `build`).
+The contents of this file should be "." in the root directory, ".." in subdirectories, "../.." in sub-subdirectories, and so on, so as to arrange that relative URLs mean the same thing no matter where they appear in `src` (and `build`).

 - `menu.html` - Placed on the left-hand side of the page.
 This contains the